 Overall, the Clear Proof Acne System by Mary Kay is probably not something I would buy for myself.
 At approximately $45 (as of writing this) I feel like it’s way too much money for results that aren’t really great.
 There are other kits on the market that aren’t quite as expensive that have similar active ingredients.
 While I am a fan of product systems, some of the products were just not right for me.
 I think I may have seen more favorable results/less dry skin if I would have been able to choose different products – like an alcohol free toner and a heavier moisturizer.

 Full disclosure: I received a free Clear Proof Acne System in exchange for a review from Influenster.
 The opinions and reviews presented here are solely my own.
 I have received no payment or compensation for this review other than the product.

 About the Author

 Alicen Ronan is a Kansas City personal trainer, fitness coach and writer.
 She has been a certified personal trainer since 2009 when she decided that she wanted to help others make positive lifestyle changes.
-She is available for personal training and fitness coaching 7 days a week both in the Kansas City metro and virtually.
+She is available for personal training sessions 7 days a week both in the Kansas City metro and virtually.

 If you liked this article please share it with your friends!
 Use the share buttons to post it to Twitter, Facebook, Google+ or Pinterest.